 How to add a Green Screen effect

-Green screening (a.k.a. chroma keying) is a special effect used to layer a video or image on another video in places where a green color is shown.
+Green screening (a.k.a. chroma keying) is a special effect used to layer a video or image on another video in places where the green color is shown.
 For example, you can use it to insert your video into a laptop, tablet, or billboard within another video; to add your video into a newsroom scene; or even brush away sand to reveal your video:

 NOTE: one of your videos must contain a green screen for this effect to work!